open5e/open5e/source/monsters/tome-of-beasts/N/nkosi/nkosi.rst

-**Hunter’s Maw.** If the nkosi moves at least 20 feet straight toward a creature and then hits it with a scimitar attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked prone.
+**Hunter’s Maw.** If the nkosi moves at least 20 feet straight toward a creature and then hits it with a scimitar attack on the same turn, that target must succeed on a DC 13 Strength saving throw or be knocked :ref:`srd:prone`.
 If the target is knocked prone, the nkosi can immediately make one bite attack against it as a bonus action.